alexcthompson/Project2-UdacitySDC-Quarter1/writeup_template.md

 If a well known architecture was chosen:
 * What architecture was chosen?
+    - I chose to modify the LeNet architecture for handwriting recognition.
 * Why did you believe it would be relevant to the traffic sign application?
+    - Since it was suggested, I thought it was a good starting point.
+I did not modify it much, though I did add dropout to the last two layers in training, and I tuned that parameter a bit.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+    - I'm not sure how well the model is working.
+I struggled a bit to get it to train at all in the sense that, when I had set `sigma`, the standard deviation for the weights, higher, the model could not do significantly better than random prediction.
+    - I started looking through the network and it seemed as if many parts of the network were not being used, and I came to realize that I needed to lower `sigma` so that the Relu layers did not combine with large weights to create dead portions of the network.
+    - That helped, but I still find the network does not train as reliably as I would like, results seem to vary a lot by training attempt.
+    - I'm also struggling with understanding exactly how sessions, graphs, and savers interact.
+It seems as if sometimes I am using them incorrectly, and thus I am not restoring the trained model correctly.
+    - It actually seemed to me that a high dropout rate led to better training.

 ###Test a Model on New Images